-What you must pay when you get these Services that are covered for you services carry a particular brand or manufacturer, you may ask your cost sharing in Care N' Care Classic them if they can special order it for you.
-The most recent (HMO) is 20% of the cost. list of suppliers is available on our website at www.cnchealthplan.com.
-Generally, Care N' Care Classic (HMO) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
+What you must pay when you get these Services that are covered for you services carry a particular brand or manufacturer, you may ask coverage, your cost sharing in Southwestern them if they can special order it for you.
+The most recent Health Select (HMO) is 20% of the cost. list of suppliers is available on our website at www.cnchealthplan.com.
+Generally, Southwestern Health Select (HMO) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
 We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to Care N' Care Classic (HMO) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
+However, if you are new to Southwestern Health Select (HMO) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
 During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
 (If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)
 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
-Emergency care \$100 copay for each Medicare-covered Emergency care refers to services that are: emergency room visit. • Furnished by a provider qualified to furnish emergency If you are admitted to the hospital within 3 days for the same condition, you do not have services, and to pay your share of the cost for emergency • Needed to evaluate or stabilize an emergency medical care.
+Emergency care \$100 copay for each Medicare-covered Emergency care refers to services that are: emergency room visit. • Furnished by a provider qualified to furnish emergency If you are admitted to the hospital within 3 services, and days for the same condition, you do not have to pay your share of the cost for emergency • Needed to evaluate or stabilize an emergency medical care.
 See the "Inpatient Hospital Care" condition. section of this booklet for other costs.
-A medical emergency is when you, or any other prudent If you receive emergency care at an out-oflayperson with an average knowledge of health and network hospital and need inpatient care after your emergency condition is stabilized, you your care to continue to be covered OR you must have your inpatient care at the out-ofmust return to a network hospital in order for
+A medical emergency is when you, or any other prudent